-As part of the consideration for the compensation and benefits to be paid to the Employee hereunder, and as additional incentive for the Company to enter into this Agreement, the Employee agrees to execute prior to the Effective Date, and to abide by, the Proprietary Information and Inventions Agreement attached hereto as Exhibit A. Notwithstanding any other provision of this Agreement, the Employee shall continue to be bound by the terms of such Proprietary Information and Inventions Agreement in accordance with its terms.
+As part of the consideration for the compensation and benefits to be paid to the Employee hereunder, and as additional incentive for the Company to enter into this Agreement, the Employee agrees to execute prior to the Effective Date, and to abide by, the Proprietary Information and Inventions Agreement attached hereto as Exhibit A. Notwithstanding any other provision of this Agreement, the Employee shall continue to be bound by the terms of such Proprietary Information and Inventions Agreement which shall survive the termination of this Agreement in accordance with its terms.